Make your luggage more sustainable!

 Ocean Bound Plastic is plastic that is collected before it can reach the sea.
 Here, plastic waste is collected near coasts and beaches, usually at a distance of up to 200 kilometers, which would otherwise have ended up in the sea sooner or later due to weather phenomena or tides.
 This plastic waste is then processed and used to make items such as bags and suitcases.

 Ocean Plastic, as the name suggests, is a material made from plastic waste from the world's oceans.
-For this purpose, the waste is collected from the water and processed so that bags, suitcases and much more can be made from it in whole or in part.
+For this purpose, the waste is collected from the water and processed in such a way that bags, suitcases and much more can be made from it, either in whole or in part.

 Leather - sustainable processing and vegetable alternative